shivi-ai/examples/elevation-plot/README.md

 1. Display a route on a map;
 2. Display an elevation plot;
 3. Display information about a specific point in your journey;
-4. Updating the journey specs for a specific location in your journey, when you click on the polyline.
+4. Updating the journey specs for a specific location in your journey, using the slider.

 To see this example live 👉 [demo](https://chargetrip.github.io/examples/elevation-plot/).